Dyalog/APLCourse/docs/multidimensional-and-nested-arrays.md

 0 0 0 0 0 1 1
 ```

 Any code using this representation is going to have to be aware of the trailing space characters.
-This is an efficient representation of this data, and there are [some interesting techniques](#aplcart-flat-partitioned #TODO) for dealing with non-rectangular data using rectangular arrays.
-However, it is usually just more convenient to have a real nested structure to deal with.
+This can be an efficient representation of this data, but it can sometimes be more convenient to have a real nested structure to deal with.

 ```APL
       2 3⍴(1 2)(3 4 5)('AB')(2 2⍴'CDEF')